A Guide To Picking The Perfect Sofa Fabric For You

 Linen is a great and durable fabric, but it is difficult to keep it wrinkle-free and crisp at all times.
 As linen is more popular in lighter tones, the fabric sofa made with linen can be challenging to maintain, especially, to keep it stain-free in a house with kids and pets.
 Nevertheless, the earthy tones and the natural look that the fabrics bring to any furniture make them an all-time favorite for the casual look of sofas at home.

-Another reason that linen and jute sofas are picked for many interior projects is that the look of these sofas easily fits into most interior themes and concepts.
+Another reason to pick linen and jute sofas for interior projects is that the look of these sofas easily fits into most interior themes and concepts.
 The neutral-colored linen or jute fabric sofa will help make the areas look more open and create an ambiance that remains evergreen.
 While bold colors can get overpowering and boring, after a while, the soft neutrals have the inherent quality of creating timeless elegance with great ease.

 Cotton is a light and breezy fabric that is highly durable.
-A protective coating can be added to the cotton fabric sofa to make it resistant to stains, but this still does not guarantee complete protection against spills and dirt.
+One may add a protective coating to the cotton fabric sofa to make it resistant to stains.
+But this still does not guarantee complete protection against spills and dirt.
 However, cotton is not the best choice for sofa fabric that needs to be placed in a high-traffic area; you can consider using it for making sofa cushions.
 Dark colors in cotton tend to fade over time when exposed to sunlight, so consider cotton only for an indoor sofa.
-For all the above reasons, we see cotton fabric sofas are less popular, and this fabric is used relatively low for sofas.
+For these reasons, we see cotton fabric sofas are less popular, and this fabric is used relatively low for sofas.

 Other things to keep in mind while picking sofa upholstery